-- Expenses incurred for registering the company or legal partnership, and expenses incurred for accounting and auditing, can be deductible for corporate income tax purposes at the rate of 200% of the amount incurred over 5 accounting periods.
+2. Expenses incurred for registering the company or legal partnership, and expenses incurred for accounting and auditing, can be additionally deducted for corporate income tax purposes at the rate of 100% of the amount incurred over 5 consecutive accounting periods, starting from the period in which the company or legal partnership is registered.
 This shall apply to a company or legal partnership registered during the period from 10 August 2016 to 31 December 2017, where the paid-up capital at the end of an accounting period is THB 5 million or less.
-In addition, income from the sale of goods and provision of services must be THB 30 million or less.
+In addition, income from the sale of goods and provision of services within an accounting period must be THB 30 million or less, subject to certain rules and conditions under a notification of the Director-General of Revenue (to be announced later).